rathorevk/ex_banking/README.md

 # ExBanking
-Simple banking application using Elixir/OTP with the features of creating users, deposits, withdrawals, and send money.
+Simple banking application using Elixir/OTP with the features of creating users, deposits, withdrawals, get balances and send money.

 ## Getting Started